Guidance for seafood businesses on working safely during Covid-19

-The Food Standards Agency (FSA) has produced a checklist to support food businesses to reopen safely after being closed for a period.
-(This is designed for businesses in England, Wales and Northern Ireland.)
+The Food Standards Agency (FSA) has produced a checklist for food businesses on how to reopen safely after being closed for a period.
+This is suitable for businesses in England, Wales and Northern Ireland.

-We have created specific guidance for fish and chips shops preparing to reopen for takeaway after a period of closure.
-This includes advice on food safety; dealing with incoming goods; managing customers, orders and payment; and making deliveries.
+We have written guidance for fish and chips shops preparing to reopen for takeaway after a period of closure.
+This includes advice on:

-The UK Government has published guidance to help employers, employees and the self-employed understand how to work safely during the coronavirus pandemic.
+The UK Government has published guidance to help employers, employees and the self-employed understand how to work safely during coronavirus.